MSc - Marine and Coastal Ecology

 What does this mean?

-The course combines essential theoretical knowledge with hands-on practical experience, preparing students for careers in marine conservation, resource management, policy development, and environmental consultancy.
-Key themes include marine ecology, fisheries management, pollution control, marine spatial planning, and research skills, ensuring that graduates are well-prepared for both professional and academic roles in marine and coastal ecology.
+You’ll combine essential theoretical learning with hands-on experience, preparing you for a career in marine conservation, resource management, environmental consultancy, or policy development.
+Key themes include marine ecology, fisheries management, pollution control, marine spatial planning, and research skills.
+By the end of the course, you’ll be equipped for both professional and academic roles in the field of marine and coastal ecology.

 Course Overview